Xunnamius/symbiote/docs/src/assets/transformers/_jest.config.mjs/functions/transformSelectEsmPackagesToCjs.md

 This is useful when, for instance, an ESM package needs to be mocked via a top-level import.

-This function engages in some heavy (but safe and corruption-resistant/recoverable) monkey patching of jest internals to prevent jest from complaining with `Must use import to load ES Module...` when attempting to load the provided ESM packages while `--experimental-vm-modules` is enabled in the runtime.
-Therefore, this function should be invoked as few times as possible, only in `jest.config.mjs`, and only after all other changes to `config` have been made.

 Note that package names will have any special characters (in the context of regular expressions) escaped.
 If you wish to supply a regular expression as a